code-423n4/2023-12-revolutionprotocol/README.md

 ### Publicly Known Issues

-[ ⭐️ SPONSORS: Are there any known issues or risks deemed acceptable that shouldn't lead to a valid finding?
-If so, list them here. ]

 The AuctionHouse will fail to create a new auction if the CultureIndex is empty.
+Not too worried about this.

 VerbsToken mint can fail if the top voted piece in the CultureIndex has not met quorum.
+Potential attack vector here.

 If you create the VRGDA with shoddy parameters you can get bad outputs and errors.
+Will add checks on the deployer/manager contract to ensure valid params.

 # the Revolution protocol ⌐◨-◨